Amirhossein-Nourbakhsh/esri-app-challenge-2021/README.md

 **Health Equality Map Calculation**

-The team proposed an Health Equality Map Index (HEMI), using geo-spatial map analysis task related to equality criteria and health issues (COVID19 as an ongoing example) available in Toronto.
+The team proposes an Health Equality Map Index (HEMI), using geo-spatial map analysis task related to equality criteria and health issues (COVID19 as an ongoing example) data available in Toronto area.
 We organized and cured the Toronto census data including age, gender, income, ethnicity, count of covid cases, location of the immunization clinics, and neighbourhoods.
 The group of vulnerable people were identified through geospatial analysis (overlaying) of the four selected criteria for vulnerability (age, gender, income, ethnicity).
 The method for overlaying was on the multicriteria decision-making basis (MCDM), based on which all criteria were brought to an identical unit (percentage).
-It was through rescaling to percentage, normalization by the maximum value of neighbourhoods.
+It was through rescaling to percentage, normalization by the min-max method for the neighbourhoods.
 The below table describe the summary of Health Equaty Map criteria and calculation:

 ![image](https://user-images.githubusercontent.com/52434636/113491165-bfe1fe00-949c-11eb-8653-2f248c1d759e.png)

+All four selected criteria (Criteria 1: age, Criteria 2: income, Criteria 3: ethnicity, Criteria 4: gender, Criteria5: covid cases) were normalized by applying the linear standardization between 0 and 100.

+(NC)_(i,1)=(C_(i,1)-((C_(i,1)))_min)/(((C_(i,1))_max-((C_(i,1)))_min )

 The following chart represent the workflow of criteria map combination and generating the Health Eqiality Map: